sensorberg/embedded_IoT_challenge/Readme.md

 If you decided to change the environment:
 - Install ESP-IDF.
-The configuration is based on `v5.4` but you can work also with newer versions.
+The configuration is based on `v5.4`, but you can also work with newer versions.
 - Ensure you have deleted the `/build` folder if it already exists.
 - Adjust the configuration in `sdkconfig` to match your setup.

   Run:
   ```